ShrutiTamrakarTuladhar/Flixster/README.md

 #### BONUS

-- [ ] Trailers for popular movies are played automatically when the movie is selected (1 point).
+- [Attempted] Trailers for popular movies are played automatically when the movie is selected (1 point).
   - [ ] When clicking on a popular movie (i.e. a movie voted for more than 5 stars) the video should be played immediately.
   - [ ] Less popular videos rely on the detailed page should show an image preview that can initiate playing a YouTube video.
 - [ ] Add a play icon overlay to popular movies to indicate that the movie can be played (1 point).
 - [ ] Apply the popular ButterKnife annotation library to reduce view boilerplate.
 (1 point)
-- [Atemteded] Add a rounded corners for the images using the Glide transformations.
+- [Attempted] Add a rounded corners for the images using the Glide transformations.
 (1 point)

 ### App Walkthough GIF

 <img src="WalkThrough2.gif" width=250><br>

 ### Notes
 Android Studio chrashed a few time.
 I was not able to push changes into the existing repository via android studio, had to upload files.